-Many people I talk to who are interested in becoming independent claims adjusters are familiar with catastrophe claims and the catastrophe claims business.
-In the minds of many, an independent adjuster and a catastrophe adjuster are one-in-the-same.
+Many people interested in becoming independent claims adjusters are familiar with catastrophe claims and the catastrophe claims business.
+In the minds of most, an independent adjuster and a catastrophe adjuster are one-in-the-same.

-Although it is true that independent adjusters adjust a large percentage of catastrophe or ‘CAT’ claims, many people don’t realize that independent adjusters also handle a large percentage of local or ‘daily’ claims.
+While it’s true that independent adjusters work on a large percentage of catastrophe or ‘CAT’ claims, many people don’t realize that independent adjusters also handle a large percentage of local or ‘daily’ claims.

 First, let’s make sure we understand the difference between the two types of claims.